meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Added an option to force line breaks on carriage returns
+Added a Mixed Type to display a ticker with multiple tick type.
+Other updates.